 I recommend you go through and “heart” all of the ones you want to save, and then AirDrop those to a photo storage solution, like Dropbox or Google Photos.
 Your camera roll is too messy to also be your storage.

-Lastly, you might not notice a different in storage right away because iCloud is smart and saves your deleted photos and videos for 30 days just in case you change your mind.
+Lastly, you might not notice a difference in storage right away because iCloud is smart and saves your deleted photos and videos in a trash folder for 30 days just in case you change your mind.
 You’ll want to permanently delete those to actually free up storage.

 How to actually create space by removing recently deleted photos:

 GoodOnes Photo Organization App

 Another way to minimize your storage is to make sure you aren’t saving lots of photos you don’t need.
 Inside of Digital Clutter I teach a method that helps you sort these photos each week so you are only saving the good ones.
 There is now an app that does the same thing called GoodOnes!